If you want to become a Vermont Notary, you must complete the following steps:

 If you make any changes to your address or name, you must notify the office within 30 days of the change.
 You can do this at no charge by logging into your account on OPR's Online Licensing platform and updating your information there.

-For name changes, you'll need to upload a copy of an acceptable name change document (marriage certificate, divorce decree or other court documents supporting the name change) and a revised Oath of Office/Affirmation form that has your new legal name and signature.
+For name changes, upload a copy of an acceptable name change document (e.g., marriage certificate, divorce decree or other court documents supporting the name change) and a revised oath of office/affirmation form that has your new legal name and signature.

 What is the process to renew my Notary Public commission?

-Renewing Notaries must complete 1 hour of continuing education.
-The National Notary Association offers a renewal course.
+Renewing Notaries must complete one hour of continuing education unless exempt.
+The National Notary Association offers a renewal course for Vermont Notaries.

-The Office of Professional Regulation will email you three courtesy renewal notices every two years.
+The OPR will email you three courtesy renewal notices every two years.
 The first courtesy reminder will typically be sent six weeks prior to the deadline.
 A late penalty will be applied if you do not complete your renewal by midnight of the day your commission expires.

 What do I need to know about remote online notarization in Vermont?